All About Cabbage & FODMAPs – Green, Red, Savoy & Napa

 Also called “common” cabbage by both Monash and FODMAP Friendly, and sometimes referred to as white cabbage.

-• FODMAP Friendly lab tests show low FODMAP servings also at 75 g (¾ cup) but also with a max low FODMAP serving of 175 g (1 ¾ cups).
+- FODMAP Friendly lab tests show low FODMAP servings also at 75 g (¾ cup).
+A prior test placed the max low FODMAP serving at 175 g (1 ¾ cups), which has been updated to 125 g.

 Red Cabbage